decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Key Pair

-The following key pair will be used for the test vectors of both ciphersuites.
-Note that it is made based on the [BLS12-381-SHA-356](#bls12-381-sha-256) ciphersuite, meaning that it uses SHA-256 as a hash function.
-Although [KeyGen](#secret-key) is not REQUIRED for ciphersuite compatibility, it is RECOMMENDED that implementations will NOT re-use keys across different ciphersuites (even if they are based on the same curve).
+The following key pair will be used for the test vectors of the [BLS12-381-SHAKE-256](#bls12-381-shake-256-ciphersuite) ciphersuite.

-**NOTE**: this is work in progress and in the future, we may add different key pairs per ciphersuite for the test vectors.

-Following the procedure defined in (#secret-key) with an input `IKM` value as follows
+Following the procedure defined in (#secret-key) with an input `key_material` value as follows

 ```
 {{ $KeyPairFixtures.bls12-381-shake-256.keypair.keyMaterial }}